13 min read

 Process = house, Thread = room in the house.

-But here's why you care: Ever had your entire Python app freeze because one request got stuck?
+But here's why you actually care: Ever had your entire Python app freeze because one request got stuck?
 Or watched your server crash when one user's code had a bug?
 That's the difference between processes and threads in action.

 Threads share memory within a process; processes don't share memory with each other.
 This simple distinction drives almost every concurrency decision you'll make—and explains most of the "weird" bugs you've seen.

-Why This Matters for Your Career
+Why This Matters (A True Story)

 This isn't academic knowledge—it's the difference between: